zaresilkwood/randomforestsimulation/README.md

 # randomforestsimulation
-This is part of the random forest simulation for my dissertation.
-Any question about the simulation can be addressed to mm19wap@leeds.ac.uk
+This code is part of the random forest simulation for my dissertation.
+Any question about the simulation can be addressed to Widya Pranayoga (mm19wap@leeds.ac.uk).

 Abstract: